batteries-included/batteries-included/static/src/content/post/public-beta-announcement.md

 source platform ecosystem for cloud native development.

 In fast growing and agile organizations, resourcing for both time and subject matter experts is limited.
-With today’s technology and tooling, there’s no reason we can’t have a ‘one click’ infrastructure deployment with the most powerful open source technologies behind it.
+With today's technology and tooling, there's no reason we can't have a 'one click' infrastructure deployment with the most powerful open source technologies behind it.

 After spending my career building platforms to deliver on platform engineering